Srwong/lead_api/README.md

   - `npm install body-parser --save`
   - `npm install mongoose --save`
 4. Start the server running `node srver.js`.
 It will be using port 5000.

+### Docker container

+1. Clone the repository.
+2. Get into the directory.
+3. Run the command `docker build -t IMAGE_NAME:TAG .`.
+This command will create the image using dockerfile within the repository.
+You can create your own image if desired.
+IMAGE_NAME is the name for the new image and TAG is used as a version, an example could be `lead_api/node:v1.0`
+4. To run a container use command `docker run -d -p HOST_PORT:5000 IMAGE_NAME:TAG`.
+HOST_PORT will be the port you are willing to use on your server.

 ## Usuario endpoint